 The majority of vehicular use cases differ from more conventional 802.11 implementations not only because of the speeds at which the vehicles are travelling while communicating, but also due to the size and shape of the communication zones.
 In most cases, a significant difference is the need to communicate with only those vehicles travelling in a particular direction on a given stretch of road instead of the omni-direction (indiscriminate) communication zones of most 802.11 hot spots.
 In some use cases, there is a need to communicate only with vehicles in a particular highway lane (e.g only the right side lane out of the two or more present) which also limits the length of the zone to less about 5 meters (actual values vary).
 Thus the requirement is for the vehicle OBU to detect the presence of a new communication zone, establish a link, and complete a full set of data transfers before it has travelled 5 meters at speeds of up to 200kph (55.5 meters per second).
 Thus the total time in the communication zone can be as little as 0.072 to 0.090 seconds.
 This is not the time allowed for link establishment, but the time for the entire suite of activities from detection, link establishment, and data exchange.
 While TGai is only addressing link establishment times, the requirements for such times is often dictated by the total transaction time required and an understanding of the total time limitations aids in establishing 11ai requirements.

-Many of these applications could be satisfied with the use of 11p, but 11p operates entirely outside of a BSS and in order to satisfy the most stringent time requirements, forgoes many of the other benefits that 802.11 has to offer.
+Many of these applications could be satisfied with the use of 11p, but 11p operates entirely outside of a BSS and in order to satisfy the most stringent time requirements forgoes many of the other benefits that 802.11 has to offer.
 If 11ai were available, these other 802.11 benefits would be available, with the 11p use limited to the most extreme situations.
 Many applications that plan on using 11p would benefit by operating with a BSS, especially with the addition of mesh networking and hand-off from one AP to another.
 Not included here are those applications that are met by 11p and would not benefit from having 11ai available.

 In all of the following descriptions, only a summary is provided.
-There are so many variations and scenarios possible that it would be unrealistic to account for any but the most obvious that impact the requirements analysis.
+There are so many variations and scenarios possible that it would be unrealistic to account for any but those that may impact the requirements analysis.
 Thus do not consider the following use cases as complete, it is merely meant to be representative but sufficiently complete for establishing requirements.

-Additional information is available in:
+The critical characteristics that will determine specific requirements are:

+Association latency - the time between the reception of a beacon until a STA has competed association in response to this beacon

+Rate of entry - the number of STAs attempting to associate with the BSS per second (STAs entering a BSS per second)

+Dwell time – the total time available to complete the Use Case function which for moving STAs may be based on the time within the communication zone.

+STA density – the potential number of STAs that may simultaneously be associated with a given AP.

+These characteristics are described within each Use Case in terms that are relevant to the application/user which will later be translated into requirement specifications that re relevant to the standard (in the Requirements section of this document).